 Now, you might be wondering why we're not tracking impressions here - that's because impressions measure how many times your content is viewed, even if by the same person.

-For example, if your post was viewed twice by one person then you'd have a reach of 1, but 2 impressions.
+E.g. A post viewed twice by one person would give you a reach of 1, but generate 2 impressions.

 So when it comes down to reach vs. impressions for measuring your content's visibility, reach is a more accurate metric to track.
-It helps you identify the best time of day to post to maximize the chances of generating engagement and audience growth.
+It helps you identify the best time of day to post to maximize engagement and audience growth.

 But tracking total reach alone doesn't tell the whole story.